 DHS will continue to accept comments on PS-Prep™, the three adopted standards or proposals to adopt any other similar standard that satisfies the target criteria presented in the December 28, 2008, notice.
-DHS will review any comments received or proposals for DHS adoption of additional standards and, when merited, will publish a Federal Register notice providing the results of that review or notifying the public of an intention to adopt additional standards.
+DHS will review any comments received or proposals for DHS adoption of additional standards.

 Q: What is DHS looking for in a standard?